Karolelo/Employee-management-application-Engineering-thesis/README.md

 This project was created as part of an engineering thesis and demonstrates the practical application of modern web technologies, modular architecture, and best practices in software development.

 # System not working without up to date database
-If u consider using it, we recommend u create in memory database for test
+If you consider using it, we recommend you create in memory database for test